gatsbyjs/gatsby/docs/blog/2018-1-24-creative-software-destruction-new-presentation-layer/index.md

 The power within IT has clearly moved from infrastructure teams to application teams.
 Developers and architects prefer to think in services and they expect the infrastructure to be programmable, cheap, elastic, and secure.
 They no longer want to worry about low-level concerns of infrastructure management and instead, they want frictionless and limitless capabilities and then access to APIs for other services to help them compose applications.
 We are moving more toward an application- or service-centric model as opposed to an infrastructure-centric approach.

-Things are still evolving, but some of the elements of this new “cloud-native” architecture appear clear and include:
+Things are still evolving, but some of the elements of this new "cloud-native" architecture appear clear and include:

 - **Cloud**.
 Public or private cloud infrastructure provides the base services of compute, storage and networking.
 AWS, Azure, and Google are all racing to add more and more infrastructure and application services — though architects should actively consider finding abstractions that give them portability.
 - **Containers**: Containers provide the packaging format for how to build and deploy software as components.
 In earlier generations we were forced to think in larger constructs (.exe or jar files) that were sometimes tied to the underlying hardware, operating systems or runtimes.